"Beware that, when fighting monsters, you yourself do not become a monster."

 Watch the Asshole when confrontation fails.
 The Doormat emerges—suddenly accommodating, conflict-avoidant, desperate to smooth things over.
 He doesn't know how to hold his ground without attacking.
 The Doormat has been driving the aggression the whole time.

-The Asshole's path back requires accepting without collapsing.
-He must see how his destruction has been fear of his own passivity.
-Owning his inner Doormat reveals honesty that doesn't need to wound.
+The Asshole's path back requires learning to accept things without going limp.
+He must see how his destruction has been a reaction against his own passivity.
+When he owns his inner Doormat, he finds a way to be honest that doesn't leave people bleeding.

 The Asshole's Transformation

-When the Asshole's energy is properly integrated, it becomes a source of courageous truth-telling in service of real transformation.
-The Asshole's honesty becomes wise confrontation.
-His willingness to challenge becomes discerning disruption.
-His immunity to social pressure becomes the courage to speak truth with love.
+When the Asshole's energy is properly directed, it becomes the kind of honesty that actually changes things.
+His bluntness becomes precise confrontation.
+His willingness to challenge becomes disruption with a purpose.
+His thick skin becomes the courage to speak truth while still caring about the person hearing it.

 Living with the Asshole Shadow